ArCorvus/migrateGitToP4/README.md

 # migrateGitToP4
 script that migrates commits from Git to Perforce (p4)

-migrates all commits from git up to the current state.
+migrates all commits from git up to the current local HEAD

 I have tested it just for git repository without branches